SquidBits1/Gimage/Main Files/GUI/notes.md

 In order to load the image into the gui, I will abstract out the process of converting an image into a numpy array so that I can make it all work nice.

+I create a 'main_layout' which contains most of the widgets for the screen.
+Inside this layout is 'top_bar_layout', 'image_bar_layout', 'bottom_bar_layout'.